Guidelines for Fathers

 3. Do not swear or raise your voice or obstruct in any way if you do come in contact with your ex-partner or their family.

 4. If the police become involved move away as directed immediately.
-The police have no stomach for family problems.
+The police don’t want to have to deal with family problems.
 Do not argue or try to reason as you will be removed and possibly charged with breach or harassment.
 This will never be removed from your record, even if you are innocent.
 It could be used against you if courts or Social Services become involved.
-Don’t give any excuse or you will be indefensible and nobody can help.

-5. You will have to fight for any rights you do have regarding your children.
-Both parents can have equal rights on paper but don’t be fooled by this, in reality if you don’t live with your children, in the eyes of Social services, schools and the police you have no rights at all.
+5. You may have to fight for any rights you do have regarding your children.
+Both parents can have equal rights on paper but don’t be fooled by this, in reality if you don’t live with your children, in the eyes of Social Services, schools and the police you have few rights at all.
 Always have witnesses to everything you do and record everything in a diary.

 6. If you need a solicitor make sure they are family law specialists as others could possibly take your case and lack the necessary expertise.
-Be prepared to do most of the case work yourself, they are your children, make sure you get things right, you will only get one chance.
+Be prepared to do most of the case work yourself.
+They are your children, make sure you get things right, as you will only get one chance.

-7. Mediation has resolved many disputes before a molehill becomes a mountain, before it goes into the real slanging match with accusing and condemning in court.
-You don’t want to be the cause of the other parent saying, “you are angry and aggressive so I won’t attend mediation”.
-Give no excuses to refuse to attend.
+7. Mediation has resolved many disputes before a molehill becomes a mountain, before it involves accusing and condemning in court.
 Make sure that the mediation is provided by an independent organisation like Family Mediation.
-They ask for donations only.
 You will find them in your local phone book or internet.
 Mediation is not necessarily to help you get back together; it is to help you reach a reasonable agreement about your children.

-8. It has been reported the parent with residency, man or woman can be guilty of false accusations so be prepared in case you find yourself falsely accused and branded as:-
+8. There are incidences of the parent with residency, man or woman, can be guilty of false accusations so be prepared in case you find yourself falsely accused and branded as:-

 a) Violent